 For maternity blog content, check out these posts:

-As a Northern Virginia and DC maternity photographer, I felt there was a need for a space for moms and moms-to-be to come together, and what better way to connect than through our love of books and the crazy lives we live as moms?
-Come join me and chat all things books, motherhood, pregnancy, and more!
+As a Northern VA maternity photographer and mom, I felt there was a need for a safe, supportive, and drama free space for moms and moms-to-be to come together and support one another through the crazy lives we live as moms.
+Come join us and chat all things motherhood, pregnancy, and more!